Tostitos Cheesy Enchilada Dip

 Sodium

 Each serving of the cheesy enchilada dip contains 160 milligrams of sodium.
-That doesn’t seem entirely significant unless you consume multiple serving sizes.

 How much dip do you eat on a single chip?
 That varies person by person.